Chowdhury-DSP/hpss-cpp/README.md

 The main algorithm being implemented is based on Derry Fitzgerald's paper from DAFx10 ["Harmonic/Percussive Separation Using Median Filtering"](https://arrow.tudublin.ie/cgi/viewcontent.cgi?article=1078&context=argcon).

-The median computation is implemented using a min-max heap algorithm adapted from https://ideone.com/8VVEa (MIT license).
+The median filtering algorithm implemented in this library is inspired by https://ideone.com/8VVEa (MIT license).

 The FFT is computed using [`chowdsp_fft`](https://github.com/Chowdhury-DSP/chowdsp_fft).